SylvainGa/BatteryMonitor/README.md

 - Added Solar data on the graph views for watch that are solar capable.
 - Battery field in the history array has been reduced from three digits precision to one digit.
 Three was overkill.
 This will reduce the size of the history array by a lot.
 - Changed the way the history array is kept.
 Instead of dropping the last entry when the history is full, the latest half is averaged in half to leave room for more data.
 - The history size is the smallest of either four times the screen width or 1200.
+- When the app hasn't ran for a long period, the history data waiting to be processed might get too big to be transfered to the app once awaken.
+If this happens, the data waiting to be processed is cut in half and it retries to process it again.
+If it's still to big, it's cut in half again and repeat the process until the data to be processed can be transfered.
 - Bug fix when running the background code.
 Now all the accumulated history since the last time the app was viewed (glance or full view) are accounted for, not just the last one.
 - Bug fix in the auto selection of fonts based on screen size.